Table of contents

 Types of Cloud Services

-No matter the service type, cloud computing for small businesses has several benefits, such as:
+No matter the service type, cloud computing services provide users with several benefits, such as:

-Even though it is a relatively new technology, cloud-native applications are being used by multiple industries, including large corporations, small businesses, charitable organizations, governmental agencies, and even individual consumers.
+Although cloud native applications are a relatively new technology, they are used by multiple industries, including large corporations, small businesses, charitable organizations, governmental agencies, and even individual consumers.

 Useful link: What is Cloud Computing?